GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/tutorial.md

 }

 export default Preview;
 ```

-Congratulations!
+This is it!
 You should now have a working story editor which is capable of saving stories and generating a preview.

-## Next

-Story editor packs many more capabilities than the one shown in this tutorial.
-[Integration Layer API](../integration-layer-api/integration-layer.md) provides comprehensive documentation of Story Editor's integration layer for you to implement your own custom version.
+Check out the [Integration Layer API](./integration-layer.md) for a comprehensive documentation of the story editor's integration layer if you want to implement your own custom version.